1pt-co/1pt/README.md

    - Run your repl.it and set it to be **always on**

-   > 📝 Note: This requires the [Repl.it Hacker Plan](https://repl.it/site/pricing).
+   > 📝 Note: This requires the [Replit Hacker Plan](https://repl.it/site/pricing).
 Without the **always on** feature, the server will sleep after 1 hour of inactivity.

 -----
 ###### This project is maintained by [Param Thakkar](https://www.param.me)